-Ad hoc COLA after the Combined Plan is 70% funded after accounting for the impact of the COLA.
-1.50% of original benefit, beginning October 1, 2073.

-Actuarial Value of Assets Combined Pension Plan - 5-year smoothed fair value; Supplemental Pension Plan - Fair value of assets amortized on a closed, 25-year period.
+Ad hoc COLA after the Combined Plan is 70% funded after accounting for the impact value of assets amortized on a closed, 25-year period.
 Beginning January 1, 2021, each year's gains and losses are amortized over a closed, 20-year period.
-Amortization is on a level-percentage-ofpay basis.
+Amortization is on a level-percentage-of-